Toyota Proace Max Electric Review 2024

 Toyota Proace Max Electric At A Glance

-No surprise then that although it's new on the market, Toyota Proace Max Electric is essentially the same van as the Citroen e-Relay, Fiat E-Ducato and Peugeot E-Boxer, all of which are EV versions of the the 3.5t large panel van body that was introduced way back in 2006.
+No surprise then that although it's new on the market, the Toyota Proace Max Electric is essentially the same van as the Citroen e-Relay, the Fiat E-Ducato and of course the Peugeot E-Boxer, all of which are EV versions of the the 3.5t large panel van body that was introduced way back in 2006.

 Sure, it's been facelifted and improved over the years but is van's fundamental age going to pose Toyota a problem?
 Perhaps not if buyers are charmed by its qualities, as evidenced by the Vauxhall Movano Electric.
 It too shares the same basic van design, yet are now common sights on the road despite diesel-engined versions only gaining Vauxhall branding in 2021.